ByJohn/word-list/README.md

 ## Tabletop Game Use

-The original purpose of this web app was to supplement tabletop games that need preset lists of words, for example:
+The original purpose of this web app was to supplement tabletop games that need shareable, preset lists of words, for example:

 - Pictionary
 - Just One